thehaitianmufasa/12thhaus-v2/PLATFORM_SHOWCASE.md

 ---

-*"We built our entire platform in 3 days with LangGraph.
+*"We built our entire platform in 3 days with 12thhaus.
 What used to take 6 months and $500K now takes a weekend and $2,500." - CTO, TechStartup*